mikhailshilkov/mikhailio-hugo/content/2020/10/temporal-open-source-workflows-as-code/index.md

 While Durable Functions are great and pretty simple to get started with, their reliance on Azure services implies limitations on applicability.

-First, **.NET** and **Node.js** are the only supported runtimes at the moment, and even Node.js sometimes lags in terms of features. **Python** support may come later this year, two years after Durable Functions were introduced.
-Anyway, it's safe to assume that C# developers are still the primary audience.

-Besides, Durable Functions are designed to run inside the Azure cloud.
+Durable Functions are designed to run inside the Azure cloud.
 While you don't have to run functions in a serverless compute model, the durability features rely heavily on **Azure Storage**.
 There was an initiative to bring Redis as an alternative backend, but the attempt has seemingly stagnated.

 Ideally, a durable workflow library would not tie into any specific hosting model (Function Apps), programming model (Azure Functions SDK), or storage backend (Azure Storage).

+Besides, only a limited set of programming languages is supported. **C#** developers are the primary audience, but Node.js and Python SDKs are also available.

 Recently, I've been hopping between different languages and cloud providers.
 Are there other solutions that could help address similar challenges of stateful data processing?

 In turns out, yes!
-My friend and tech blogger [Ryland](https://twitter.com/taillogs) introduced me to [Temporal](https://www.temporal.io/)&mdash;an open-source library to build workflows in code and operate resilient applications using developer-friendly primitives.
+My friend and tech blogger [Ryland](https://twitter.com/taillogs) introduced me to [Temporal](https://www.temporal.io/)&mdash;an open-source product to build workflows in code and operate resilient applications using developer-friendly primitives.

 Before discussing Temporal, let's define what a workflow is.